9 Credits for 20 Students.Coordinator:Jennifer Campbell

 92185 ANTH 108 Worlds of English-LEC 3 Cr.
 MWF 10-10:50 a.m.
 Staff

 This introductory course explores the history of English and looks at its use today as a global and a vehicle of emerging national and ethnic identity.
 In exploring the evolution of English from an Anglo-Saxon creole to language of world dominance, we will come to understand better the diverse peoples who use English and the social, cultural, and political contexts of its use.
 Satisfies General Education SA requirement.

 92074 ANTH 202 Cultural Anthropology-LEC 3 Cr.
 TuTh 12:30-1:45 p.m.
 Campbell, J.

 90503 ANTH 202 Cultural Anthropology-LAB 1 Cr.
 F 12-1:50 p.m.
 Campbell, J.

 A survey of the subdiscipline of anthropology that uses the concept of culture to interpret human history and behavior in all societies and at all times.
 Introduction to the various research methods of cultural anthropology.
 Emphasis is placed on the application of social and cultural concepts when analyzing behavior.
 The lab component of the course will give students training in a number of ethnographic data collection and analysis techniques commonly used by cultural anthropologists.
 Labs will include informal and semi-structured interviews, ethno-semantic domains, genealogy, survey design, archival research, social networks, comparative analysis, and fieldwork ethics.
-Satisfies General Education XC and LB requirements.
+Satisfies General Education XC requirements.

 92189 FY 100 First Year Success Seminar 2 Cr.
 Th 4:30-5:45 p.m.
 Jordan, K.